Dr Philip Beaman

 High-level Cognition: All kinds of oddities to do with actual, deliberate thought.
 Included in this are: cognitive evolution, and the possibility of non-halting procedures in cognition and other things that are more related to philosophical background than day-to-day lab-work.
 More prosaically, we examine the extent to which seemingly complex decision-making and choice behaviours can be accounted for (or supplemented by) a collection of fairly simple rules.
 Many students take the view that the mind/brain is complex but easy to understand – We work from the opposite assumption that the operating principles of the mind are actually quite simple but the behaviours it produces can be hard to understand.
 Most of this has been in collaboration with Rachel McCloy, Caren Frosch (University of Leicester) and Philip Smith.

 Cognitive Engineering: The application of cognitive theory to improve the usefulness, efficiency and enjoyability of what the archaeologists call “material culture”, i.e., any kind of tool or artefact from the simplest (documents, hand-held tools) to the more complex (ipads, smartphones).
 Following on from this, we have attempted to apply some simple ideas and principles about human thought and the control of behaviour to an important social problem – the design of carbon neutral and energy-efficient sustainable buildings for the future.
-Buildings expected, and engineered, to be carbon neutral are found not to be in practice, and much of this difference between the design intention and the actual performance can be laid squarely at the door of occupant behaviour.
-A Research Engineer (Richard Tetlow) sponsored by AECOM and the EPSRC is working on this project in collaboration with this Lab and with Abbas Elmualim, through the auspices of the Technologies for Sustainable Built Environments (TSBE) centre at the University.
-Rich has just been awarded the Best Paper (as judged by industry) at the annual TSBE conference for the second year running – Well done, Rich!
+Buildings expected, and engineered, to be carbon neutral are found not to be in practice, and much of this difference between the design intention and the actual performance can be explained by occupant behaviour.
+Two Research Engineers (Richard Tetlow and Katharine van Somerin) sponsored by AECOM, the University Estates Department, and the EPSRC are working on this problem, in collaboration with this Lab and with Li Shao and Abbas Elmualim.
+Rich has twice won the Best Paper (as judged by industry) at the annual Technologies for Sustainable Built Environments conference for presentations on this project – Well done, Rich!

 See the “Current and on-going work” section for the latest developments on any of these projects.
 Keywords for my interests include: